Edited by Holly Stark

 Eat Authentic Thai Food

 Thai Food also contributes to my ideal day and is without a doubt one of the top things to do in Bangkok alone, with friends or with children.
 Bangkok is abundant in places for dining out, at any time of the day, and new restaurants are constantly popping up.
-Whether it’s a Thai breakfast in historic Bankrak, a sit down red cashew curry and sticky mango rice meal, or a fast and delicious floating street food feast, the Thai food scene will leave your plate empty, stomach full and heart happy.
+Whether it’s a Thai breakfast in historic Bankrak, red cashew curry and sticky mango rice meal, or a fast and delicious floating street food feast, the Thai food scene will leave your plate empty, stomach full, and heart happy.
 Make sure to sample small portions, and don’t fill up all in one place as there’s so much to try.
 While you can find food here all day, Bangkok is a city that never sleeps and comes alive in the evening when people come out to eat.
 Sampling the city’s diverse food offering is the perfect introduction to Thai culture.

 Wat Pho Buddha